Danncode10/Dann-Framework/Dann.md

 * Who are the primary users?
 * Are there secondary users or admins?
-* What is their technical skill level?
+* What is their technical skill level (This refers to how comfortable users are with technology and digital platforms.) ?
 * What devices do they commonly use?

 **Suggested Answer Guide**